-You might feel secure when using the internet on your phone or tablet, but the sad truth is that all your activities could be monitored by a number of interested parties.
+You might not feel like anyone is watching when you use the internet on your phone or tablet, but the truth is that all your activities could be monitored by lots of interested parties.
+It could be your ISP, your government or just companies that want to advertise their wares.
 To put a stop to this here are a few different ways to stay anonymous while using your Android device online.

 The most obvious place to start is with the web browser you already use.
 Most offer some kind of private or incognito mode, which promise to forget any sites you’ve visited, but these are not quite as safe as they might sound.

-While the searches won’t be stored on your device, they will still be visible to your Internet Service Provider, the websites you visit, or your employers if you’re using a work connection.
+While your web searches won’t be saved on your Android phone or tablet, they will still be visible to your Internet Service Provider, the websites you visit, or your employers if you’re using a work connection.

 Also, any downloads you make remain in your downloads folder after you’ve finished browsing, so you’ll need to remove those manually.

 If you only want to keep things private from other members of your household then the private modes are fine.
-If you want to keep things private to the parties we’ve mentioned above then you’ll want to use a VPN service as well.
-We’ll cover that below.
+If you want to keep things really private then you’ll want to use a VPN service as well.

 On Chrome you’ll find it in the upper right corner with the icon of three dots.